 - In a medium-sized mixing bowl, whisk together the flour, old-fashioned oats, baking soda, pumpkin pie spice, cinnamon, and salt.
 Set aside.

-- Using an electric stand mixer with the paddle attachment, cream together the butter, brown sugar, and granulated sugar on medium-high speed until smooth and combined (about 1-2 minutes).
+- In the bowl of a stand mixer using the paddle attachment, cream together the butter, brown sugar, and sugar on medium-high speed until smooth and combined (about 2-3 minutes).
 Add the egg, pumpkin puree, and vanilla extract and mix on medium speed, just until combined.
-Scrape down the sides and bottom of the bowl, if needed.
+Scrape down the sides and bottom of the bowl as needed.

-- Slowly add the dry ingredients and mix at low speed, just until combined.
-Remove the bowl from the stand mixer and use a silicone spatula to fold together any remaining loose ingredients.
+- Add the flour mixture on low speed and mix just until combined.
+Remove the bowl from the stand mixer and use a rubber spatula to fold together any remaining loose ingredients.

-- Let the cookies rest on the pan for 10 minutes before transferring them over to a wire rack to finish cooling.
+- Allow the cookies to cool on the baking sheet for 10 minutes before transferring them over to a wire rack to finish cooling.

 Maple Icing (optional)